burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ### constinit (C++20)
 The order of initialization of usual `static` variables from different translation units in C++03/11 is undefined.
 And even more in C++03/11 `static` variables initialization in fact can happen in *compile-time* or in *run-time*.

+The `constinit` is a modifier of a  variable with static storage duration.

 The `constinit` guarantees that a variable with static storage duration (global variables and static variables inside the functions) is initialized at *compile time*.